 If a staff member feels unable to raise an issue with the school, they will use other whistleblowing channels, including contacting the NSPCC’s helpline on 0800 028 0285 (between the hours of 8:00am and 8:00pm Monday to Friday) or email help@nspcc.org.uk.
 Staff members can also access guidance at www.gov.uk/whistleblowing.

-If the concern is regarding the headteacher, staff will report this to the chair of the governing board.
+If the concern is regarding the headteacher, staff will report this to the chair of the governing board (Anne Thompson 07790748867).

 All staff will partake in the appropriate safeguarding and child protection training; additionally, all staff will receive regular safeguarding and child protection updates at least annually.